LGBTQ rights in Hawaii: Same-sex marriage legislation

-History prior to same-sex marriage
+History prior to present day recognition of same-sex marriage

-Hawaii's denial of marriage licenses to same-sex couples was challenged in court in 1993.
+Hawaii's denial of marriage licenses to same-sex couples was successfully challenged in court, with the Hawaii Supreme Court finding restrictions on same-sex marriage unconstitutional in May 1993.
 In 1994, the state enacted a statute banning same-sex marriage.
 In November 1998, the voters of Hawaii voted 70 percent in favor of Hawaii Constitutional Amendment 2, which amended the State Constitution to allow the State Legislature to ban same-sex marriage.
 The constitutional amendment led the Hawaii Supreme Court to dismiss the lawsuit.
 On November 5, 2024, Hawaii held a referendum to repeal that 1998 anti-gay amendment in which voters passed by 55.9%.

 Hawaii established reciprocal beneficiary relationships, a limited form of civil unions, for both same-sex and opposite-sex couples in 1997.
 Numerous legislative attempts to enact fuller civil unions equivalent with other jurisdictions' civil unions and domestic partnerships failed.

 Governor Linda Lingle vetoed a civil union law in 2010.
 Governor Neil Abercrombie signed the same legislation on February 23, 2011, the first law he signed as governor.
 The law went into effect on January 1, 2012.

 Hawaii has provided benefits to same-sex partners of state employees since 1997.

 Adoption and parenting

 Hawaii allows all couples, including same-sex couples, to adopt.
 Lesbian couples can access in vitro fertilization (IVF) and artificial insemination treatment; state law recognizes the non-genetic, non-gestational mother as a legal parent to a child born via donor insemination, but only if the parents are married.
 Surrogacy is legal in Hawaii, as no specific law prohibits it, and courts have ruled in favor of gay male couples using the gestational surrogacy process.

-In April 2021, the Hawaii Legislature passed a bill (HB1096) to recognise parentage for same-sex couples who are unmarried.
-The Governor of Hawaii David Ige in July 2021, signed the bill into law and legally went into effect immediately.
+In April 2021, the Hawaii Legislature passed a bill (HB1096) to recognise parentage for same-sex unmarried couples.
+Governor David Ige in July 2021 signed the bill into law, and it took effect immediately.

+Another law, Act 298, took effect January 1, 2026.
+It implements gender-neutral definitions of parentage, and it clarifies that parentage can be determined by a voluntary acknowledgment or by adjudication by a court.